 But economics is an incredibly diverse field.
 Some "development economists" look at highly targeted ways we can help people in low-income countries — sometimes at very low costs.
 For example, a famous study found that treating intestinal parasites in children — many of whom grew up in extreme poverty — caused those children to earn more money throughout their working lives.
-In another study, a Harvard health professor and Stanford economics professor found that giving away malaria nets for free "is both more efficient and more cost-effective at reducing malaria than charging fees."
-In both these cases, economic research resulted in thousands of lives being saved and changed the way donors and charities think about fixing problems.
+In another study, a Harvard health professor and Stanford economics professor found that giving away insecticide-treated bed nets for free "is both more efficient and more cost-effective at reducing malaria than charging fees."
+In both these cases, economic research resulted in thousands of lives being saved, and changed the way donors and charities think about fixing problems.

 Economics can also be helpful in figuring out what isn't working.
 In 2015, Evidence Action announced a project called No Lean Season, which worked on helping the millions of people affected by seasonal poverty.
-In rural areas, the period between planting and harvesting can be extremely difficult — people struggle to find jobs and their earnings drop as a result.
+In rural areas, the period between planting and harvesting can be extremely difficult; people struggle to find jobs and their earnings drop as a result.
 Evidence from some studies suggested that giving people small transport subsidies would enable them to go to cities and find jobs during this "lean season," helping alleviate the problem.

 Encouraged by these studies, Evidence Action decided to start a programme to give out transport subsidies in Bangladesh.
 But a few years into the project, a large-scale randomised controlled trial found that it likely wasn't having the desired effects.
 The research, along with some operational problems, led Evidence Action to shut the project down.
 That meant funding could be diverted to projects that were expected to be more effective at tackling extreme poverty.
 Future research can help evaluate whether they actually are effective, ensuring we're always helping as much as possible.